 6 Foods That Actually Get Rid of Belly Fat, According to Science

-A recent study from Tufts University found that adults who ate three or more servings of whole grains per day while cutting back on refined grains (i.e. white flour, white bread, white rice) ended up with 10% less belly fat than those who didn’t follow this diet.
+A recent study from Tufts University found that adults who ate three or more servings of whole grains per day while cutting back on refined grains (e.g., white flour, white bread, white rice) ended up with 10% less belly fat than those who didn’t follow this diet.
 So what exactly defines a serving of whole grains?
-Try a slice of whole-wheat bread or a half-cup of oatmeal instead of white rice or white bread.
+Try a slice of whole wheat bread or a half-cup of oatmeal instead of white rice or white bread.
 The study doesn’t prove the link, but it certainly shows an association, so keep it in mind next time you’re deciding between brown or white rice.

 If you’re going to choose one diet to follow for the rest of your life, science says it should probably be the Mediterranean diet.
 Not only will it make you happier (yes, really), but it’s also been proven by multiple studies to help participants lose more weight.
-One study in Switzerland found that body weight, body mass index, and waist circumference decreased more in subjects who followed the Mediterranean diet than the ones in the low-fat diet group, while a Spanish study found that those who followed a high–monosaturated-fat diet saw fat actually move away from their midsection after just one month (you can read more about these studies here).
+One study in Switzerland found that body weight, body mass index, and waist circumference decreased more in subjects who followed the Mediterranean diet than in the ones in the low-fat diet group, while a Spanish study found that those who followed a high-monosaturated-fat diet saw fat actually move away from their midsection after just one month (You can read more about these studies here).

 Blueberries are known for their ability to improve your skin, and now they may be able to help your waistline as well.
 According to a study from the University of Michigan, researchers found that rats who consumed a blueberry-enriched powder had less abdominal fat, lower triglycerides, lower cholesterol, and improved fasting glucose and insulin sensitivity after 90 days.
-Regardless of whether or not you believe the results can be replicated in humans, blueberries are also filled with antioxidants that are proven to benefit your body, as well as chemicals like anthocyanins that may be able to mitigate health conditions like obesity, elevated blood pressure, and more.
+Regardless of whether or not you believe the results can be replicated in humans, blueberries are also filled with antioxidants proven to benefit your body, as well as chemicals like anthocyanins that may be able to mitigate health conditions like obesity, elevated blood pressure, and more.

 Bragg Organic Raw Apple Cider Vinegar ($8)